mapbender/mapbender-documentation/en/functions/basic/layertree.rst

 .. figure:: ../../../figures/layertree/layertree_configuration_map_komplex_en.png
            :scale: 80
-           :alt: Configuration of Layersets for thematic Layertree.
+           :alt: Configuration of Layersets for a thematic Layertree.

-           Configuration of Layersets for thematic Layertree.
+           Configuration of Layersets for a thematic Layertree.

 **Configuration of the thematic Layertree itself**